Self-attention-based non-linear basis transformations for compact latent space modelling of dynamic optical fibre transmission matrices: INTRODUCTION

-We demonstrate our methods by application to diverse datasets of TMs (i.e., randomly-generated forward TMs, randomly-generated round-trip TMs, and physically modeled TMs under perturbations).
-We firstly show CNNs have limited ability to perform the basis transformation of TMs, especially for dense matrices, and do thus not meet our first criterion.
-We then show that Fully Connected Neural Networks (FCNN) are better at transforming TMs to a suitable basis but scale exponentially with increasing matrix size.
-Finally, adding self-attention mechanisms significantly improves on both CNNs and FCNNs in terms of sparse representation of matrices for all datasets used and offers better scalability.
+We validate our approach by enabling compact latent space representations across diverse simulated and experimentally-measured TM datasets, including randomly generated forward and round-trip TMs, physically modeled TMs under perturbations, and experimental TM datasets.
+First, we show that the performance of CNNs degrades following basis transformations, especially when the transformed matrices are dense, and therefore do not meet our first criterion.
+Next, we demonstrate that Fully Connected Neural Networks (FCNNs) achieve better performance following parameter transformation, although their parameter count scales unfavourably with TM size violating the second criterion.
+Finally, introducing self-attention mechanisms markedly improves upon both CNNs and FCNNs by enabling sparse matrix representations across all datasets, with enhanced scalability.

-We believe this form of TM modelling and data compression could pave the way for fibre imaging with only optical access to a single-end, enabling the hair-thin imaging devices that could fit in a needle \cite{gordon2019characterizing,zheng2023single,li2021compressively}.
-More generally, our approach may find applications to the efficient modelling of matrix data with other types of scattering media \cite{rotter2017light,chaigne2014controlling}.
-These methods may also facilitate real-time tracking of fibre deformation or dynamic scattering media for deep-tissue imaging, which allows for future expansion of modelling fibre behavior across wavelengths, e.g., for fluorescence imaging \cite{lee2023efficient}.
+We believe that this approach to TM modelling and compression could facilitate the deployment of single-ended fibre imaging, paving the way for hair-thin imaging devices that fit within a needle \cite{gordon2019characterizing,zheng2023single,li2021compressively}.
+More broadly, our method could apply to the efficient modelling of matrix data in other scattering media contexts \cite{rotter2017light,chaigne2014controlling} and perturbation conditions such as wavelength shifts \cite{lee2023efficient}.

-\section{Methods}
+\section{METHODS}